-WordPress Localization: How to Properly Localize Your WordPress Site for Global Audiences
+WordPress Localization: How to Correctly Localize Your WordPress Website for International Audiences

 A creative illustration of a team collaborating on a digital interface, representing the technical and creative steps in a professional WordPress localization process.